jeffskinnerbox/.bash/NOTES.md

 # Notes
-In here are instructions on the creation, maintentance, and use of this repository via [git][01] and [GitHub][02].
+In here are instructions on the creation, maintenance, and use of this repository via [git][01] and [GitHub][02].
 For more information, check out these posts:

 ## Managing the Git Repository and GitHub